spring-projects/spring-retry/README.md

 In the simplest case, a retry is just a while loop: the `RetryTemplate` can keep trying until it either succeeds or fails.
 The `RetryContext` contains some state to determine whether to retry or abort.
 However, this state is on the stack, and there is no need to store it anywhere globally.
-Consequently, we call this stateless retry.
+Consequently, we call this "stateless retry".
 The distinction between stateless and stateful retry is contained in the implementation of `RetryPolicy` (`RetryTemplate` can handle both).
 In a stateless retry, the callback is always executed in the same thread as when it failed on retry.